bloxstreet/support/guides/training-guide.md

 **Trainer:** *You must utilize understandable grammar in this test.
 I will determine if your grammar is understandable or not.*

-**Trainer:** *Before we begin, I will show you how to make a Coffee.
+**Trainer:** *Before we begin, I will show you how to make a coffee.
 Please pay attention, and avoid going AFK, as the information is for your success.*

-**Trainer:** *Firstly, click on the Cup/Mug.
-When you have the cup, put in the type of coffee the guest told you to make.
+**Trainer:** *Firstly, click on the mug.
+When you have the mug, put in the type of coffee the guest told you to make.
 I’ll show you an example, please watch closely.*

-**At this point, you will show them how to make a simple coffee, by placing the mug on the dispenser.**
+**At this point, you will show them how to make a simple coffee... by placing the mug on the dispenser.**

-**Trainer:** *We also have a slush machine at Blox-Street that allows our guests to choose from a variety of different flavored Slushies.*
+**Trainer:** *We also have a slush machine at BloxStreet that allows our guests to choose from a variety of different flavored slushies.*

 **Trainer:** *This machine requires a COLD CUP.*

-**Trainer:** *To dispense a Slush, simply place the COLD CUP up to the slush dispenser of your choice.*
+**Trainer:** *To dispense a slush, simply place the COLD CUP up to the slush dispenser of your choice.*

 **Trainer:** *If you want to use the handto system, click the H key if you are on a PC.*